The DOKOH Journal

 Brands that use full grain leather will typically say so explicitly.
 "Full grain leather upper" is a specific claim, distinct from "genuine leather."
 If a product description says only "leather upper" or "genuine leather" without specifying the grade, assume it is not full grain.

 Visually, full grain leather has natural variation — subtle differences in grain texture, occasional small marks or variations in colour depth.
-A surface that looks perfectly uniform and identical across the entire shoe has almost certainly been corrected (top grain) or is not leather at all.
+A surface that looks perfectly uniform and identical across the entire shoe has almost certainly been corrected or is not leather at all.
 The slight imperfection of full grain leather is the evidence of its authenticity.

 Under your fingernail, full grain leather has a firm, slightly waxy resistance.
 Bonded leather will crease and feel papery.
 Top grain will feel smooth and slightly plasticky at the surface.